squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 * :n:`[ @assumption ... @assumption]` is used to split a conjunction and name all the introduced sub hypothesis.
 * :n:`[ @assumption / ... / @assumption]` is used to split a disjunction, thus creating subgoals.

-We also have extended intro patterns, that apply some additional transformations to the obtained hypothesis.
+We also have :gdef:`extended intro patterns <ext intro pat>`, that apply some additional transformations to the obtained hypothesis.

 .. prodn::
    ext_intropattern ::=  {+ @intropattern | @ext_intropattern }